sevonj/scratchmark/README.md

 ![app icon](resources/org.scratchmark.Scratchmark.svg)

-Scratchmark is a distraction-free markdown editor, designed both for keeping notes and writing.
+Scratchmark is a markdown editor designed both for keeping notes and writing.
 It's intended to become a spiritual successor to [ThiefMD](https://github.com/kmwallio/ThiefMD/).

 ![screenshot](data/screenshots/screenshot_a.png)